-On April 7, 2019, the first Sunday of National Child Abuse Prevention Month, we will celebrate the first annual Safe Haven Sunday.
-Within the context of Mass, parishes in the Archdiocese of Atlanta will provide teaching and resources that will support and protect individuals, marriages, and families in making all homes a safe haven.
+St. Andrew Catholic Church recently celebrated the first annual Safe Haven Sunday.
+Within the context of Mass, parishes in the Archdiocese of Atlanta provided teaching and resources that support and protect individuals, marriages, and families in making all homes a safe haven.
 Read letter from Pastor

 WHAT IS SAFE HAVEN SUNDAY?